-- 1. Transfer Credit options for OCNE Partner School Students: Transfer credits earned in associate degree program are accepted for lower division nursing: NRS 210, 211, 212, 230, 231, 232, 233, and upper division nursing, NRS 321, 322, 424 - Transfer Credit options for RNBS Students (non-OCNE): Students may transfer credits earned in an associate degree for NRS 210, 211, 212, 230 & 231, 232, and 233.
+1. Transfer Credit options for OCNE Partner School Students: Transfer credits earned in associate degree program are accepted for lower division nursing: NRS 210, 211, 212, 230, 231, 232, 233, and upper division nursing, NRS 321, 322, 424

+- Transfer Credit options for RNBS Students (non-OCNE): Students may transfer credits earned in an associate degree for NRS 210, 211, 212, 230 & 231, 232, and 233.
 Depending on the courses, articulation transfer credits may be granted to students for NRS 321, 322 and NRS 424. - 3.
 Transfer Credit options for Graduate students: A maximum of 1/3 of the credits required for the degree may be considered for transfer. - 4.
 Graduate students may transfer a maximum of 9 credits taken as a non-matriculated student.

 When a student can demonstrate successful completion of academic course work from a previously attended accredited institution that is duplicative of the content in OHSU SoN required courses, a waiver may be requested.

 Waived courses are not considered earned credit, and students must still meet the minimum number of earned credits to be awarded a degree.
 A maximum of 9 quarter credits can be waived.
 It is the responsibility of the advisor to ensure that course waivers do not adversely affect the credentialing requirements of the State of Oregon.

-Students requesting a transfer/waiver of credit must complete the SoN Academic Petition and have it approved by the faculty of record for the course that the student is seeking to have the credits applied towards, their advisor, Program Director and Sr. Associate Dean for Academic Affairs.
-Please refer to OHSU Policy, Transfer of Course Credits, 02-70-005 for information on transferring course credits, including course/credits that will not transfer and outdated coursework as well as OHSU policy, Degree/Certificate Standards: 02-70-035 degree requirements, including minimum number of credits for the degree and credits in residence requirements.
+Students requesting a transfer/waiver of credit must complete the SoN Academic Petition and have it approved by the faculty of record for the course that the student is seeking to have the credits applied towards, their advisor, and Program Director/Assistant or Campus Associate Dean, and Sr. Associate Dean for Academic Affairs.
+Please refer to OHSU Policy, Transfer of Course Credits,